How to receive compensation if you were injured on the job

 An exception applies for farming operations that employ H-2A workers (temporary, nonimmigrant foreign workers).
 Any farming business that employs H-2A workers is required to provide workers’ compensation insurance benefits to those workers in case of an injury.

-North Carolina workers’ compensation is a no-fault insurance program.
-If you’re injured on the job, you don’t have to prove your employer was at fault.
 However, North Carolina workers’ compensation laws are complex, and strict rules govern the filing of your claim, so it’s always best to contact an experienced workers’ compensation attorney to help you with the process.

 Workers’ compensation benefits for farmworkers